eMedium/mlfruits/README.md

-Hello, this is a simple app to recognize fruits using machine learning model with PyTorch.
+Hello, I'm learning the basics of ML and this is a simple app to recognize fruits using machine learning model with PyTorch.

 How to use in VS Code: